bungle/web.php/README.markdown

     get('/', 'Clazz::staticMethod');   // Executes a static method get('/', 'Clazz->instanceMethod'); // Instantiates new object from class 'Clazz' using parameterless constructor

-#### web.php pollutes global root namespace!
+#### web.php pollutes global the root namespace!

-Yes, that's true. web.php could be wrapped to namespace just by making this declaration on top of the `web.php`
+Yes, that's true. `web.php` could be wrapped to namespace just by making this declaration on top of the `web.php`:

     namespace web;

-and then just instead of calling for example `get` you would call `web\get`.
+... and then just instead of calling for example `get` you would call `web\get`.
 The reason we didn't choose to do that is just that we like using the shorter versions for these functions.
 We welcome you to do a fork of `web.php`, if you see this as an issue.
 And we are also open for suggestions.